 Regarded as one of the most beautiful places in Italy for a swim, the emerald green pools of Tramonti di Sopra, along the course of the river Meduna, are a very special place located in one of the wildest natural settings of the Dolomites.
 To get there, just walk along a path, for a few minutes, which starts from Tramonti di Sopra and leads into the Natural Park of the Friulian Dolomites.
-Along this stretch of the river, water collects in deep pools and white rocks provide a perfect platform for diving into its crystal clear emerald green water.
+Along this stretch of the river, water collects in deep pools and white rocks provide a perfect platform for diving into its crystal-clear emerald-green water.

 Piscine dell’Auro, Le Marche

 Well known as the right spot for families, in the magnificent Metauro Valley, the river flows from one waterfall to the other, in a series of easily accessible natural pools.
 The rocks are great for sunbathing and the water is warm and pleasant.
-Don’t miss La Cascata Del Sasso on the Metauro River: this waterfall is one of the 10 largest in Italy and is a favourite spot for fisherman, too.
+Don’t miss La Cascata Del Sasso on the Metauro River: this waterfall is one of the 10 largest in Italy and is a favourite spot for fishermen, too.
 Just 10 minutes upstream to the west, on the edge of the medieval town Mercatello Sul Metauro, you will find two pools to swim in and a great area for a pic-nic.

 Terme del Bullicame, Lazio

 Just outside the ancient city of Viterbo in northern Lazio, the Terme del Bullicame, mentioned by Dante in The Divine Comedy, are a complex of hot thermal free natural pools.
 The water, coming from a small crater, has a temperature of about 58C and it flows through a series of small channels to some ponds carved into the rock (here water is a bit cooler).
-Remember to bring sun-screens and soft drinks with you, as there are very few trees around and not much shade.
+Remember to bring sunscreens and soft drinks with you, as there are very few trees around and not much shade.

 River Farma, Tuscany